-A mid-year stock count (July 1, 2011) of the number of valid residence permits comes up with a figure of 469,400, 12,800 or 2.8% more than in the previous year (Table 13, Table 7 and Table 14).
-The development of the number of permit holders is following a steady upward trend, not having much of a cyclical component.
-The gender composition remains fairly stable, raising the number of women slightly to 233,000.
+A mid-year stock count (July 1, 2012) of the number of valid residence permits comes up with a figure of 480,500, 11,200 or 2.4% more than in the previous year (Table 15).
+The development of the number of permit holders is following a steady upward trend, with hardly any cyclical component.
+The gender composition remains fairly stable, raising the number of women slightly to 238,800.
 Thus the share of women remains stable at close to 50%.
-The share of children and youth under 19 is slowly declining since 2005 and reached 20.3% in 2011, after 24.5% in 2005.
+The share of children and youth under 19 is slowly declining since 2005 and reached 19.8% in 2012, after 24.5% in 2005.
 In contrast, older persons (60+) make up an increasing share of immigrants of third countries.
-In 2011 they made up 11.9% of the stock compared to 7% in 2005.
+In 2012 they made up 12.6% of the stock compared to 7% in 2005.
 Thus, ageing makes itself felt also amongst immigrants.
 Women are more than proportionately 20 to 40 years old, whereas men tend to be on average somewhat older than women.

-Table 13: Stock of valid residence permits of non-EU citizens by age and gender Count by 1 July followed by citizens of Bosnia-Herzegowina (85,300 or 18.2%), Croatia (55,000 or 11.7%), and Macedonia (16,800 or 3.6%).
-(Figure 11) Of these the majority are 'green card' holders, i.e., with unlimited access rights to work.
+By mid 2012, the largest single group of third country residence permit holders were citizens of Serbia/Montenegro/Kosovo.
+Their numbers amounted to 127,200, i.e. 26.5% of all residence permits.
+The second largest group were Turks with 104,500 permits (21.8% of all permits), followed by citizens of Bosnia-Herzegovina (85,600 or 17.8%), Croatia (55,300 or 11.5%), and Macedonia (17,500 or 3.6%).
+(Figure 15) Of these the majority are 'green card' holders, i.e., with unlimited access rights to work.
 People who originally came as settlers to join their family members, and who were barred from work for 5 years unless their skills were scarce and sought after (access to work subject to labour market testing) had their residence permit transformed to one with the option to take up work.
 Thus, the relatively small annual inflow of highly skilled workers does not mean that there is hardly any inflow of labour.
 It only shows that the target group of highly skilled migrants is small, but family reunion is a substantial source of labour, largely of an un- and semi-skilled nature.